-The Performance insights panel supports record general and use-case-driven (e.g. page load) performance.
+The Performance insights panel can record general and use-case-driven (for example, page load) performance.

 You can throttle the network and CPU while recording.
-For the tutorial, let’s set disable cache and set CPU to 4x slowdown in the drop-down menu:
+For this tutorial, check Disable cache and set CPU to 4x slowdown in the drop-down menu:

 Throttling is relative to your computer's capabilities.
-For example, the 4x slowdown option makes your CPU operate 4 times slower than its usual ability.
-DevTools can't truly simulate the CPUs of mobile devices, because the architecture of mobile devices is very different from that of desktops and laptops.
+For example, the 4x slowdown option makes your CPU operate 4 times slower than usual.
+DevTools can't truly simulate the CPUs of mobile devices because the architecture of mobile devices is very different from that of desktops and laptops.